 - If the claims are listed for more than three days in the Employment Tribunal.

 |Price for us attending the tribunal hearing (per day)*||£1,200||£240||£1,440|

 * The length of the Hearing and whether this is necessary will depend on the complexity of your case.

 In addition to the fees you will pay us, you will need to pay fees and charges to others which we will make on your behalf, but will usually ask for money on account to cover them.
 These are often referred to as ‘disbursements’.

-Barristers’ fees estimated between £1,000 to 2,000 plus VAT per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Barristers’ fees estimated between £1,000 to 2,000 plus VAT per day (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).

 What happens next?

-If you want to bring an employment tribunal claim against your employer, and would like to discuss how we can help, please contact a member of our team directly, or complete the contact form and a member of our team will be in touch.
+If you want to bring an employment tribunal claim against your employer and would like to discuss how we can help, please contact a member of our team directly, or complete the contact form and a member of our team will be in touch.